byteball/counterstake-sdk/README.md

 ```
 * `src_network` is the source network such as `Obyte`, `Ethereum`, `BSC`, `Polygon`.
 * `dst_network` is the destination network.
-* `src_asset` is symbol or asset id (or token contract address for EVM) of the transferred asset on the source network.
+* `src_asset` is the symbol or asset id (or token contract address for EVM) of the transferred asset on the source network.
 * `testnet` is an indication whether we are working on testnet.

 The function returns an object that describes the found bridge, or `null` if no bridge was found.
 The object has the following fields: